 ✨The Best Solution is to Use Both Methods✨

 Use the new way of doing it to get the borders around the stickers quickly, and then use a hard-edge, streamlined brush (like my free Sticker Border Procreate Brush) to quickly smooth out or redefine the edges and shape of each design by hand.
-Even with this added touch up work this still SIGNIFICANTLY reduces the time you’ll spend hand drawing borders behind all your designs one by one.
+Even with this added handwork, this method still SIGNIFICANTLY reduces the time you’ll spend hand drawing borders behind all your designs one by one.

 Read it or Watch (the YT video)